 Practice this as many times as possible until it’s second nature, like brushing your teeth or walking down the street.

-Once you got that covered, we’ll do a Q+A with one of your most burning questions (I’m psychic, I know these things), and then we’ll get into the real goods – the actual reading and playing of piano.
+Once you got proper piano posture covered, we’ll do a Q+A with one of your most burning questions (I’m psychic, I know these things), and then we’ll get into the real goods – the actual reading and playing of piano.

 Please for the love of everything, no chairs.
 Chairs aren’t usually the right height for a keyboard, and if they have arms, your own arms will get all squished and thrown out of alignment.
 Benches aren’t expensive and they will contribute to your spinal health as well.

 If you’re really tall or really short, you’ll want a bench that you can adjust the height of.
 Your elbows should bend at about a 90 degree angle – you’ll create tension if you’re leering over the piano, or if you’re reaching up like a needy child.
 For those of us with average proportions, a regular bench should work just fine.

 Distance from the Piano

 Now let’s talk distance.
 If your arms are proportional to your body, a good rule of thumb is having your knees line up with the edge of the piano.
 This provides a comfortable reach.

 If your arms are longer or shorter than average, just look for this shape when you sit – arms beside, but not touching the torso, a gentle bend in the elbows, with arms flat-parallel to the keys.

 Basically what you want to avoid is sitting too close, which causes the elbows to jut out, the wrists to drop, and making it impossible to use the pedals when you eventually get to that.
 Or, sitting too far away, with no bend in the elbow, causing a lot of strain in your arms.